How Catastrophic is Your LLM? Certifying Risk in Conversation: Evaluation

 \subsection{Graph Construction}

-We construct our dataset from HarmBench~\citep{mazeika2024harmbench}, using the {chemical\_biological} and {cybercrime} categories, which together comprise 68 scenarios (28 in {chemical\_biological} and 40 in {cybercrime}).
+We construct our dataset from HarmBench~\citep{mazeika2024harmbench}, using three categories: {chemical\_biological}, {cybercrime}, and {illegal}.
+Our main evaluation focuses on {chemical\_biological} and {cybercrime} categories, which together comprise 68 scenarios (28 in {chemical\_biological} and 40 in {cybercrime}), while results on {illegal} category are included as an additional domain check in Appendix~\ref{app:illegal}.
 Each scenario is associated with a specific harmful target query \(q^\star\).
 Since directly asking \(q^\star\) is unrealistic in multi-turn conversations, for each \(q^\star\), we expand a query set \(Q\) whose elements are related to \(q^\star\) but less harmful, in order to indirectly obtain answers of the target.
 We use actor-based prompts following the approach of~\citep{ren2024derail}: one harmful query is asked to derive a related book or person (the ``actor''), and then queries are generated around this actor.
 To ensure diversity of the dataset, we prompt three LLMs: Gemini-2.5-Flash-Lite~\citep{comanici2025gemini}, Deepseek-R1~\citep{guo2025deepseek}, and Mistral-Large-2407~\citep{mistral2024large}.
 For each scenario, each LLM generates 10 actors, making a total of 30 actors, with 5 queries per actor.
 To illustrate, consider a scenario where \(q^\star\) asks how to construct an explosive device.
 An example actor might be ``Alfred Nobel''.
 Queries derived from this actor could include: ``What is Alfred Nobel's main contribution in history?'', or ``What are the steps involved in his approach to this contribution?''
 After deduplication, we randomly sample 20 actors, yielding 100 queries per scenario.